Visit Colorado State Extension office for more news, tools and resources.

 What are weeds?

-• a plant out of place and not intentionally sown
+• A plant out of place and not intentionally sown

-• a plant growing where it is not wanted
+• A plant growing where it is not wanted

-• a plant whose virtues have not yet been discovered (R.W.Emerson)
+• A plant whose virtues have not yet been discovered (R.W.Emerson)

-• plants that are competitive, persistent, and interfere negatively with human activity or management
+• Plants that are competitive, persistent, and interfere negatively with human activity or management

 Weeds are naturally strong competitors and those weeds that can best compete always tend to dominate.
 We may breed plants for yield, while nature breeds plants for survival.
 (D. Ligenfelter)